February 6

 A small pat of butter, about a teaspoon, made a huge difference.
 The over easy egg flipped right over and slid out of the pan.

-We cooked about 2 dozen eggs, and we noticed that even with butter, the eggs were sticking to the pan worse at the end than at the beginning.
+We cooked about 2 dozen eggs, and we noticed that even with butter, the eggs were sticking to the pan worse at the end than at the beginning (meaning the nonstick coating became less nonstick with use).

-We had similar results for the Diamond Platinum pan, but we found that the rougher texture made eggs stick more, not less, without any butter.
+We had similar results for the Diamond Platinum pan, but we found that the rougher texture made eggs stick more, not less, with or without butter.

 Fish

-Fish also released naturally after it had cooked to a certain point--but when we flipped it over to finish it, it had overcooked, just like the eggs, if we waited until it fully released.
+Fish released naturally after it had cooked to a certain point--but when we flipped it over to finish it, it had overcooked, just like the eggs.

-With a little bit of olive oil, the fish cooked very nicely.
+With a little bit of olive oil, the fish cooked nicely.

 The fish released a little more quickly on the Diamond Platinum pan, and did not get overcooked.

 Overall, we would call the nonstick properties of these pans mediocre.
-We found that using a small amount of cooking oil gave us the best results.
+We found that using a small amount of oil or butter got the best results.

 back to top